Who doesn’t love to travel? And who doesn’t love a good deal? Combine them, and I’m happier than I’d be in a room full of brownies!

 Do you have a Southwest Companion Pass?
 My husband just got his, so as long as I’m nice to him he’ll let me be his companion.
 Where should we go next year?

 *I wrote this post because I think Southwest offers an amazing deal that I want to share with you and I would have written it even without any potential personal benefit.
-The links here offer 50,000 bonus Rapid Rewards points instead of the 25,000-40-000 you might find elsewhere.
-Plus, if you use links on this site to apply for Southwest cards, there’s a chance I’ll receive some bonus points too.
+The bonus offer was 50K points when I wrote this post, and we’re definitely enjoying our companion pass!
+Chase/Southwest change the terms on occasion, though, so read the fine print before signing up.
+If you use links on this site to apply for Southwest cards, there’s a chance I’ll receive some bonus points too.
 Thanks for supporting this site!